evanfrang/arxbot/README.md

 ### Search

-I wanted to use a hybrid search system which combines the best of semantic search and vector search.
+I wanted to use a hybrid search system which combines the best of lexical search (exact matches) and vector search (semantic i.e. meanings).
 I couldn’t get the vector search (Specter 2) to work well on titles and abstracts so I am currently just using BM25 for semantic search.

 ### LLM model